AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/DescribeCdnDomainConfigs.md

 |DomainName|String|Yes|example.com|The accelerated domain name.
 You can specify only one domain name in each call. |
 |FunctionNames|String|No|aliauth|The names of the features that you want to query.
 Separate multiple features with commas \(,\). |

-The following table lists the features and their descriptions.
+The following table describes the features.

 |Feature